NBC Sports Gold: Basketball

 December 2017 saw a regional expansion to the platform with the addition of "Blazers Pass."
 Blazers Pass allows viewers in NBA-designated Portland Trail Blazers territory to access 15 Trail Blazers games without a subscription to NBC Sports Northwest.
 The first game aired as part of the package was the Trail Blazers December 11, 2017 game against the Golden State Warriors.

 Motorsport

 In April 2018, NBC announced NBC Sports Gold would begin offering "IndyCar Pass" in 2019, as part of a broader agreement to extend its existing cable rights to the series from NBCSN to include NBC.
-NBC Sports Gold airs practice and qualifying sessions, Carb Day at the Indianapolis 500, and Indy Lights races.
-In November 2019, the service also introduced "TrackPass", which primarily included coverage of NASCAR's regional ARCA Menards Series East and ARCA Menards Series West series and selected practice and qualifying sessions for events, plus coverage of the IMSA and American Flat Track.
+NBC Sports Gold aired practice and qualifying sessions, Carb Day at the Indianapolis 500, and Indy Lights races.
+In November 2019, the service introduced "TrackPass", which primarily included coverage of NASCAR's regional ARCA Menards Series East and ARCA Menards Series West series and selected practice and qualifying sessions for events, plus coverage of the IMSA and American Flat Track.
 The service succeeded FansChoice.tv, and was also divided into sub-packages (AFT, IMSA, and "NASCAR Roots") for individual components.

 The service shut down in late 2021; NASCAR's regional package moved to FloRacing and American Flat Track moved to Fox Sports, while IMSA coverage moved to Peacock.